5 Safe and Healthy Exercises for Pregnant Women

 1. Prenatal Yoga:

-Prenatal yoga is a moderate, low-impact workout that emphasises stretching, building muscle, and unwinding.
+Prenatal yoga is a moderate, low-impact workout that emphasizes stretching, building muscle, and unwinding.
 It encourages awareness and deep breathing exercises while assisting in the improvement of flexibility, balance, and posture.
-Yoga programmes specifically created for expectant mothers frequently have modified practises to suit the expanding tummy.
+Yoga programmed specifically created for expectant mothers frequently have modified practices to suit the expanding tummy.
 Additionally, yoga can help with common pregnant aches and pains including back pain and swollen ankles.

 During pregnancy, walking is an easy-to-incorporate exercise that is both simple and beneficial.
 It is a low-impact aerobic exercise that keeps the heart healthy without placing too much stress on the joints.
 Fresh air is provided by walking outside, which is also a wonderful method to maintain a connection with nature.
 Be sure to buy comfy footwear and Pick out safe walking routes, especially away from traffic and difficult terrain.